SamyEpik/dotfiles/README.md

 ## ToDo

-- add end to media player tab (so it looks nice when broken)
 - add low battery notification
 - change look of notifications
 - fix wallpapers not loading
 - lock screen when lid closed
-- some characters (chinese, icons) cant be displayed in firefox"
+- some characters (chinese, icons) cant be displayed in firefox

 ## Packages